All Episodes

 Yes.

-Is that bother you when I say that?
+Does that bother you when I say that?

 It doesn't bother me.

-I I guess because it it energizes me, Rush.
+I guess because it energizes me, Rush.

-I'm very involved in grassroots politics.
+I'm very involved in grassroots politics here in Charlotte.

-The only reason I asked is because I still can't escape it, no matter where I go.
+The only reason I asked is because I still can't escape it no matter where I go.

 There is an abundance of Hillary fear out there.

-And I'm I'm routinely hit with the uh with the question.
+And I'm routinely hit with the question.

-Oh no, no, don't you Yes, I uh people have been asking me this, and I've been wrong on Hillary every statement I've got.
+Yes, people have been asking me this, and I've been wrong on Hillary every statement.

 I've been wrong when I said she wouldn't run for the Senate.